ElyasafCohen100/Investment-Advisor-Project/README.md

 # Investment Advisor Project 💼📈🧠

-This is a **Stock Portfolio Management System** developed as part of the "Real-Time Systems & Window Engineering" course It combines a **Python GUI (PySide6)** frontend with a powerful **ASP.NET Core** backend – and smart integrations with cloud & AI services 🤖☁️
+This is a **Stock Portfolio Management System** developed as part of the "Real-Time Systems & Window Engineering" course.
+It combines a **Python GUI (PySide6)** frontend with a powerful **ASP.NET Core** backend – and smart integrations with cloud & AI services 🤖☁️

 ---

-## How to Use 🎮
+## 🎮 How to Use 🎮

 - 🔐 Log in securely as a user
 - 📈 Buy or Sell stocks through the GUI